markuspoerschke/iCal/README.md

 To create a calendar, the first step will be to create the corresponding domain objects.
 Then these objects can be transformed into a iCalendar PHP representation, which can be cast to string.

-Please note, that all classes in this package are immutable.

 ### Empty event

 In this very basic example, an empty event is rendered.